 What kind of formula does our calculator use?
 It finds the lottery odds according to the following equation:

 x = C(n,r) / [C(r,m) * C(n-r, r-m)]

-- C(n,r) is the number of combinations (in how many ways you can choose r out of n numbers?)
+C(n,r)— Number of combinations (in how many ways you can choose

-For example, in a typical Lotto game, where you choose 6 numbers out of 59, the chances of winning (matching all six numbers) are as 1 to 45,057,474.
+For example, in a typical Lotto game, where you choose 6 numbers out of 59, the chance of winning the jackpot (matching all six numbers) is 1 in 45,057,474.
 That means that statistically, you would have to play over 45 million times to win just once.
-Chances for matching five numbers are bigger, but also not too optimistic - 1 to 141,690.
-On the other hand, the odds for matching three numbers are as 1 to 96 - a bit over 1%.
+Chances for matching five numbers are bigger, but also not too optimistic — 1 to 141,690.
+On the other hand, the odds for matching three numbers are 1 to 96 — a bit over 1%.
 It means that matching three numbers is fairly common.
-Too bad it doesn't really pay off...
+Too bad it doesn't really pay off…

 Some lotteries include a bonus ball that is drawn after the initial balls.
 Our calculator allows you to take into consideration two types of bonus balls: